Jessybrenens/Test/DRAFT/Chapter04.md

 Mira moved on, expression betraying nothing while her mind catalogued each piece of information.
 New scanning technology for Tide Callers.
 Power redirected from Haven sectors.
 Victor's personal investment in Project Watershed.

 And Elian Reeves, the project's director, seemingly at odds with his father's vision.

-As the gathering thinned, Mira made her exit, passing once more through security scanners without incident.
-The private transport reserved for visiting consultants waited to return her to the Haven docking station.

-Once inside, Mira processed what she'd learned.
-The vehicle's gentle hum provided cover for surveillance, tinted windows shielding her from observation.
-Project Watershed was far more advanced and ambitious than anyone in the resistance had realized.
-If Victor Reeves succeeded, Haven control over the post-flood world would be nearly absolute.

-But she'd also discovered a potential weakness in Elian Reeves.
-His environmental concerns seemed genuine, his invitation unexpected.
-The memory of his eyes lingered, the complexity she'd glimpsed.
-Was he truly at odds with his father's methods, or was this an elaborate security measure?

-Mira removed the pendant from around her neck, studying the small vial of Mediterranean water.
-The liquid caught passing lights of Haven towers.
-It wasn't just a prop.
-The water inside had come from her childhood home, collected by her parents during their research.
-One of the few physical connections to her past that had survived.

-The transport glided through Celestia Haven's gleaming towers, passing the Oceanic Solutions headquarters—a massive structure rising from the center of the floating city.
-Light spilled from countless windows, silhouetting figures working late.
-Somewhere in that building were the secrets Mira had spent years trying to uncover.

-Her fingers closed around Elian's contact card, its edges sharp against her palm.
-The metal warmed to her touch, like a promise.
-Or a warning.

-She slipped the pendant back around her neck, feeling the water inside respond to her proximity.
-Tomorrow she would meet Sophia Reeves—Victor's supposedly dead wife.
-Tonight she had made contact with his son.
-The pieces were moving faster than she'd anticipated.

-Mira leaned back against the transport's seat, mind calculating possibilities, contingencies, risks.
-For the first time since beginning her mission, she had a direct line to her target.
-And for the first time, she wasn't entirely certain of her next move.